Admitted murderer to face death penalty trial in Massachusetts

-BOSTON A Massachusetts man who admitted to murdering three people in a weeklong 2001 rampage in two states is due back in court on Tuesday, where federal prosecutors plan to try a second time to have him executed for his crimes.
+BOSTON (Reuters) - A Massachusetts man who admitted to murdering three people in a weeklong 2001 rampage in two states will again be fighting a possible death sentence in federal court on Wednesday.

 Gary Lee Sampson, 56, was sentenced to death in 2004 after pleading guilty to killing two men, aged 69 and 19, who picked him up while he was hitchhiking in Massachusetts in two separate incidents, and later killing the 58-year-old caretaker of a vacation home he broke into on the shores of Lake Winnipesaukee, New Hampshire.